On the Structure of Leptonic Families and Currents of the Vector Nature

 the corresponding dependence of form factors

-Thus, the absence of one of functions $f_{1l}(0)$ or $f_{2l}(0)$ implies that both do not exist at all, consequently, their size is connected with a prticle mass.
+Thus, the absence of one of functions $f_{1l}(0)$ or $f_{2l}(0)$ implies that both do not exist at all.

-We have seen that between the structural parts of Dirac and Pauli vector currents of leptons there exists an individual connection \cite{5}.
-Such a regularity, however, meets with a problem which states that the equality to unity of each of ratios (\ref{29}) and (\ref{30}) is strictly non - verisimilar.
-Thus, equation (\ref{33}) implied from (\ref{31}) would seem does not correspond to the reality at all.
+{\bf 3.
+United Dependence of Vector Form Factors of Neutrino and Electron} We have seen that between the structural parts of Dirac and Pauli vector currents of leptons there exists an individual connection [5].
+Such a regularity, however, encounters a problem which states that an equality to unity of each of ratios (\ref{29}) and (\ref{30}) is strictly nonverisimilar.
+Thus, an equation (\ref{33}) implied from (\ref{31}) would seem does not correspond to the reality at all.
 It can be easily convinced, however, that this is not so.

-Here an important circumstance is the fact that regardless of the size of corresponding cross sections, any of ratios (\ref{29}) and (\ref{30}) for the lepton and its neutrino coincides.
-But not all of them one can use for any physically definite purposes.
-The point is that the same fermion may not be simultaneously both unpolarized and longitudinal polarized particles.
-Furthermore, if massive neutrinos are of left - helicities, they suffer a scattering either with or without flip of the spin.
+Here an important circumstance is the fact that regardless of sizes of the corresponding cross sections, any of ratios (\ref{29}) and (\ref{30}) for the lepton and its neutrino coincides.
+But all of them cannot be used for any physically definite purposes.
+The point is that the same fermion may not be simultaneously both an unpolarized and a longitudinal polarized particle.
+Furthermore, if massive neutrinos are of left-helicities, they suffer a scattering either with or without flip of the spin.

-But we can apply to (\ref{30}) namely to the equalities
+But we can apply to (\ref{30}), namely to the equalities

-These connections arise because of that $f_{1l}(0)$ and $f_{2l}(0)$ correspond to the two form of the same regularity of the nature of lepton normal Coulomb's interaction.
+These connections arise because of that $f_{1l}(0)$ and $f_{2l}(0)$ correspond to the two form of the same regularity of the nature of lepton normal Coulomb interaction.
 In other words, the absence of one of them would imply that both leptons and their neutrinos do not possess neither electric mass, charge nor vector dipole moment.